 The text determines new criteria, according to which, a Member State is responsible for examining applications for protection.
-In response to the sudden increase in arrivals, the legislation establishes a mechanism aimed at ensuring solidarity and measures The new regulation establishes how to treat people arriving at the EU's external borders, the processing of asylum requests, and primary identification of those arriving to support Member States facing an exceptional influx of non-EU migrants leading to the "collapse of the national asylum system".
+In response to the sudden increase in arrivals, the legislation establishes a mechanism aimed at ensuring solidarity and measures to support Member States facing an exceptional influx of non-EU migrants leading to the "collapse of the national asylum system".
 The issue of the exploitation of migrants is also addressed.